Jimmy Carter Gave 'Malaise Speech' 39 Years Ago, But U.S. Is Even Worse Off Under Trump, Former President Says

 Carter called the American crisis of confidence, as he saw it, “a fundamental threat to American democracy.”
 Now, nearly 40 years after his now-iconic speech, Carter sees a new and more drastic threat to democracy in America — one that has thrown the country into an even more harrowing crisis.
 That threat, he said, is Donald Trump.

-“We still have the same crises of that time, plus a serious loss of faith in democracy, the truth, treating all people as equals, each generation believing life would be better, America has a good system of justice, etc.,” Carter told the online magazine Salon in an interview published on Sunday, the 39th anniversary of his “Crisis” address.
+“We still have the same crises of that time, plus a serious loss of faith in democracy, the truth, treating all people as equals, each generation believing life would be better, America has a good system of justice, etc.,” Carter told Salon in an interview published on Sunday, the 39th anniversary of his “Crisis” address.
 “This is much worse than when I gave the speech.”

 Carter put the blame squarely on Trump.